 As Leora Tanenbaum argues in Slut!
 Growing Up Female with a Bad Reputation, the term is used to control all women, not just women who want to have sex, because it can be applied to girls and women regardless of their sexual activity (as any virgin with a slut reputation can tell you).
 Young girls grow up using, and fearing, the slut label.
 And that label continues to be used against them as adults, even when it comes to sexual assault, as the police officer’s comment makes clear.

 In an effort to bring attention to word and its use as a mechanism of control girls, women and men of all sexual activity levels came together on Sunday, re-claiming and diffusing the “slut” label.
-Images from the Vancouver Sun:Lisa Wade is a professor at Occidental College.
+Images from the Vancouver Sun:Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.